 FUE is recognized as one of the best and most effective hair restoration treatments that you can find worldwide.
 The FUE process involves the removal of each individual hair follicle from areas where hair still grows.
 This means the hair follicles are often taken from the sides of the head and the back of the head where hair is genetically programmed to grow.
 After removing individual hair follicles from these locations, the hair is then placed into the areas where you have experienced hair loss.

 Most people that have received an FUE hair transplant notice a significant change in the growth and thickness of the hair over a period of about 12 months on average.
 This time frame can vary.
-Afterwards, the transplanted hair will take on the behavior of the hair from where it was removed.
-One of the most amazing aspects of the procedure is that the transplanted hair becomes just as strong as hair on the sides and back of your head.
+Afterward, the transplanted hair will take on the behavior of the hair from where it was removed.
+One of the most amazing aspects of the procedure is that the transplanted hair becomes just as strong as the hair on the sides and back of your head.
 This means you don’t have to worry about it falling out when you wash, brush or comb the transplanted hair.

 It’s important to work with a qualified surgeon because this procedure requires experience and precision.
 An FUE hair transplant is a permanent solution, but there are instances when a second procedure is required.
 A key factor that a surgeon will take into consideration is that hair loss is progressive, which means there’s a chance that other areas of your hair will start to thin.
 This is one of the reasons why future procedures may be required.